randylien/oren.github.com/posts/deploy.md

     cd /var/www/ci/source && echo `git rev-parse --short HEAD` >> /var/www/ci/.deploys
     cd /var/www/ci/current; SHARED="/var/www/ci/shared" NODE_ENV=prod /var/www/ci/source/bin/restart.sh

 Notice that a file .deploys is created on the server.
-It contain the git shas of each deploy, so you can revert to any previous deploy with `deploy revert`.
+It contain the git sha of each deploy, so you can revert to any previous deploy with `deploy revert`.

 That's it.
 Enjoy quick and frequent deployments!